rundeck/docs/docs/api/index.md

 **Since v48**:

 Includes average duration in the response.
+And information regarding if the respective project has executions and scheduled disabled.

 **Response:**